TIBCOSoftware/snappydata/docs/best_practices.md

 Number of cores = Concurrent tasks as executor can run

 #### Cores recommendation
-We recommend using 2 * number of cores on a machine.
-If you are starting 3 servers on a machine, divide 2* number of cores between those machines.
+We recommend using **2 X number of cores** on a machine.
+If you are starting 3 servers on a machine, divide 2 X number of cores between those machines.

 `spark-executor-cores` is same for all servers.